Bartozzz/bartozzz.github.io/content/blog/2023-11-19-api-response-validation-with-zod/index.md

 - **Type Safety:** Zod integrates seamlessly with TypeScript, providing strong type checking at compile-time.
 This helps to catch potential issues early in the development process.

-- **Error Reporting:** When validation fails in the run-time, Zod provides detailed error messages, including information about the specific fields that didn't pass validation.
+- **Error Reporting:** When validation fails in the run-time, Zod provides detailed error messages, including information about the specific fields that didn’t pass validation.
 This aids in diagnosing and fixing issues efficiently.

-- **Readability and Expressiveness:** Zod's syntax is clean and expressive, making it easy to define and understand complex data structures.
+- **Readability and Expressiveness:** Zod’s syntax is clean and expressive, making it easy to define and understand complex data structures.
 This enhances code readability and maintainability.

 - **Flexibility:** Zod allows you to create sophisticated validation rules, including custom validation functions, conditional validation, and more.
 This flexibility is valuable when dealing with diverse and evolving data structures.

 ## How to use Zod

-In a real application, I'd encourage to encapsulate the utilization of Zod within a generic helper function.
-Let's examine a refined implementation:
+In a real application, I’d encourage encapsulating the utilization of Zod within a generic helper function.
+Let’s examine a refined implementation:

 ```ts
 // api/validator.ts